Starting a Wedding Planning Business: Step-by-Step Guide for the UK

 This not only helps build valuable experience but also adds credibility to your work when potential clients see firsthand how well you can plan and execute a beautiful wedding.

-Be sure to collaborate closely with photographers at these events so that they capture key moments that highlight your attention to detail and creativity.
+Be sure to collaborate closely with photographers at these events so that they capture key moments and special moments that highlight your attention to detail, creativity, and your ability to create memorable experiences for couples.

 Don’t forget about the power of social media!